good-loop/egbot/README.md

-TODO - please add notes here as you go

-# Welcome to the Example Generator Project
+# Welcome to the EgBot Example Generator Project

 Code structure: follows the Good-Loop standard setup.
 Which is a js/react UI, and a Java server.